codem3up/test/UnitTestGuide.md

 ## Additional help
-For other problems or questions you can contact the following
+For other problems, questions, or guidence please contact any of the three listed below

 * Richard - rdesilve@msudenver.edu
 * Andrew - abecke11@msudenver.edu